What is a Cystoscopy and Why Might You Need One

 Cystoscopy Procedure

-If you’re nervous about your cystoscopy, it can be helpful to learn a little more about what the procedure entails, so that you’re not surprised by anything that happens.
+If you’re nervous about your cystoscopy, it can be helpful to learn more about what the procedure entails, so that you’re not surprised by anything that happens.

 The first thing you’ll need to do before the procedure begins is to empty your bladder.
 You will then change into a hospital gown and get comfortable on the treatment table.
 UTIs after cystoscopy can be problematic, so at this point you may be offered antibiotics to help prevent this.

-You will then be administered with whichever anaesthetic was planned for you (local, regional, or general).
+You will then be administered the anaesthetic planned for you (local, regional, or general).
 A numbing gel will be applied to your urethra also.
 It’s important to note that you may still have some sensation unless you’re under general anaesthetic.

 The doctor will then lubricate the cystoscope and will begin to insert it into the urethra.
 The sensation may burn slightly and may also feel similar to urinating.
 The type of cystoscope used can vary depending on the purpose of the examination.
-For an exploratory cystoscopy, a flexible scope will be used, but for a biopsy a slightly thicker rigid scope is used.
+For an exploratory procedure, a flexible cystoscopy will be performed , but for a biopsy a slightly thickerrigid cystoscopy is needed.

-At this point the cystoscope will enter the bladder and a sterile liquid will be used to flood it.
+Once inside the urethra, the cystoscope will enter the bladder and a sterile liquid will flood it.
 This helps your doctor to make their observations.
 When this fluid enters your bladder, it may feel strange, or like you need to urinate.

-The whole process may only take 5 minutes whilst under local anaesthetic, but if you go under general anaesthetic, the procedure can take 15 to 30 minutes.
+The entire process may only take 5 minutes whilst under local anaesthetic, but if you go under general anaesthetic, the procedure can take 15 to 30 minutes.

 Almost all types of medical procedure come with some sort of risk, and a cystoscopy is no different.
-A few of the most common side effects of a cystoscopy are:
+Thankfully the risks are usually minor.
+A few of the most common minor side effects of a cystoscopy are:

 • Burning sensation when urinating